-Men who come to see us for recovery from sexual compulsive behavior often expect a sort of linear course for regaining their lives.
-“I’ll put 6 solid months into counseling then… my wife will trust me again, our marriage will be back to where it was, and I’ll never do this again.”
+Men who come to see us for sex addiction recovery often expect a sort of linear course for regaining their lives.
+“I’ll put six solid months into sex addiction therapy, then my wife will trust me again, our marriage will be back to where it was, and I’ll never do this again.”
 Unfortunately, only our compulsive behavior is linear — you CAN expect your compulsive behavior to get more extreme over time if not checked.
-However, your recovery is more like a scatter diagram, with many ups and downs.
+However, your sex addiction recovery is more like a scatter diagram, with many ups and downs.

 The first diagram shows two independent individuals while the second reflects two people in a relationship.
 The relationship is more than just the two individuals, it’s also the collective relationship, your union, shown by the overlap.
 You changing your part of this delicate equation is only one-third of the “solution.”
 Another way to think of it, if you’re changing, how is your partner changing and how is your relationship changing because of that?